kyma-project/busola/docs/extensibility/resources.md

 The version is a string value that defines in which version the extension is configured.
 It is stored as a value of the `busola.io/extension-version` label.
 If the configuration is created with the **Create Extension** button, this value is provided automatically.
 When created manually, use the latest version number, for example, `'0.5'`.

 > **NOTE:**: Busola supports only the two latest versions of the configuration.
-Whenever a new version of the configuration is proposed, go to your Extension and click the **Migrate** button to migrate your configuration to the latest version.
+Whenever a new version of the configuration is proposed, go to your Extension and migrate your configuration to the latest version.

 ## _general_ section